espacesociety/espacesociety.github.io/_macropedia/balanar-three.md

 ## Into Shadow

-Realizing that his frivolous decisions were putting his own life at risk, Balanar made the rather curageous decision of appointing his own nephew his regent and retreating from public life.
+Realizing that his frivolous decisions were putting his own life at risk, Balanar made the rather courageous decision of appointing his own nephew his regent and retreating from public life.
 Balanar spent 12 years in this refuge before his regent could take the throne as [Jubal III](/macropedia/jubal-three).

 ## References
 * [Ivan Dabrian](/macropedia/ivan-dabrian)